Skip to content

 Why acne treatments don't work

-Shallow primary milia often clear with 6–12 weeks of consistent retinol + BHA.
+Some shallow primary milia settle on their own over weeks to months.
 Deeper milia, or secondary milia following skin trauma, often need in-office extraction by a dermatologist: a small needle prick and gentle expression, done sterile.
 Don't try this at home; scarring on the face is very real, and one milium isn't worth a scar.

 What to avoid